Michael Redmond Teaching Week

-Between March 30 and April 9 Michael Redmond, 9 dan, will be visiting the UK.
+Between 30th March and 9th April 2013 Michael Redmond, 9 dan, visited the UK.
 Michael was born in the USA in 1963, but moved to Japan in 1979 to become an insei.
 He is the only non-oriental player to have achieved the strength of professional 9 dan.

 You can see his profile on the Nihon Ki-in site here, but you need to be able read Japanese...

-Michael will be conducting several events during that week (click for details).
+Michael was conducting several events during that week (click for details).

 Junior Teaching/Demonstration